-“You made a vow not to reveal these secrets.
+“You made a vow not to reveal our secrets.
 If you break this vow, the spirits of the underworld will haunt you until you are theirs.”

 “Com’n you guys, you’re scaring me.”

 “If you have nothing to be afraid of, then you can’t be scared.
-What is it that causes you to be afraid?”
+What are you afraid of?”